The Strategic Detour

 He said, “Not yet.”

-Because for an independent athlete, the path to the U.S. Team is more complex than just showing up.
-It's about hitting specific performance benchmarks — and proving, without a doubt, that you're ready to be named to the Team.
+Because for an independent athlete, the path to getting on the U.S. Ski Team is more complex than just showing up.
+It’s about hitting specific performance benchmarks — and proving, without a doubt, that you’re ready to be named.

-So instead of packing for China, Ashton made a calculated, unconventional call: commit to the full FIS NorAm Cup Tour, and increase his odds of earning a guaranteed U.S. Ski Team nomination for the 2025/26 season.
+So instead of packing for China, Ashton made a calculated, unconventional call: commit to the full FIS NorAm Cup Tour and increase his odds of earning a guaranteed U.S. Team nomination for the 2025/26 season.

 The Strategy Behind the Sacrifice

-At first glance, passing up a World Cup event might seem like a step back.
+At first glance, passing up a World Cup leg might seem like a step back.
 But Ashton was playing the long game — and playing to win.

 According to the U.S. Aerials Team Nomination Criteria for 2025/26, athletes can earn a referral through standout results on the NorAm Cup circuit.
-Yet, winning the overall NAC title secures both a U.S. Team spot AND official starts at all World Cup competitions the following year.
+But winning the overall NorAm title secures both a U.S. Team spot and official starts at all World Cup competitions the following season.

-With that in mind, Ashton chose to commit fully to the 2025 FIS NorAm Cup Tour.
-The goal?
-Win medals.
-Build momentum.
-Lock in his spot for next season.
+With that in mind, Ashton committed fully to the 2025 FIS NorAm Cup Tour.
+The mission: earn medals and make his case undeniable.

 Trusting the Process (and Himself)

 This wasn’t a decision made lightly.
-Competing on the FIS World Cup Tour is what Ashton has trained for.
-But entering the season as an independent athlete meant that every move had to be intentional.
-And strategic.
+Competing on the World Cup Tour is what Ashton has trained for.
+But entering the season as an independent athlete meant every move had to be intentional — and strategic.

 He threw himself into the NorAm Cup with full commitment — targeting podiums, chasing precision, and staying focused on what mattered most.